avaxman/Directional/docs/tutorial.md

 ### 501 Seamless Integration

-In [Example 501]({{ repo_url }}/tutorial/501_SeamlessIntegration/main.cpp) we demonstrate the computation of such a integration, both permutationally, and fully seamless.
+In this example, we demonstrate the computation of such a integration, both permutationally, and fully seamless.
 The computed function is a $4$-function with sign-symmetry, computing seamless $(U,V,-U,-V)$ functions that we demonstrate as a quad texture.
 The core functionality is in these lines:

 ```cpp
   directional::IntegrationData intData(N);